Terms of Business

 - on monies held for the Legal Aid Agency, and:

-Subject to the above interest is payable at the rates published by HSBC on their client premium account.
-Interest will normally be paid quarterly on 31 March, 30 June, 30 September and 31 December, unless agreed otherwise.
+Subject to the above interest is payable at the rates published by HSBC on their current premium account.
+Interest will normally be paid quarterly on 30 April, 31 July, 31 October and 31 January, unless agreed otherwise.

 - In cases where we receive commission from Building Societies, Insurance Companies, Brokers, or other financial institutions, amounts will be credited to you against fees unless we have your agreement to retain commissions received in lieu of fees.